ArtemisGlobal/NASA_SpaceApps2022/README.md

 /login
 GET - You can perform a get request ot login to the server.
 It will return a cookie to be used for all other sessions

+Examples Using CURL
+Curl is a common command line utility that is used for interacting with URLs.

+Logging in
+curl http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/login -F 'username=DaveB' -F 'password=1523#' --cookie cookies.txt --cookie-jar newcookies.txt This generates a file called newcookies.txt that will contain the cookie that is needed to interact with the API for the user DaveB.

+You can also visit http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/login in the browser and use the logins below to have the browser maintain your cookies.

+Getting Data
+For this example we will look at getting the medias out of the server.
+This can be done by logging in and going to http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/meidas in your browser or using CURL:

+$ curl http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/meidas --cookie newcookies.txt
+[
+  {
+    "audioref": "",
+    "imageref": "Im123",
+    "mediaID": 1,
+    "videoref": ""
+  },
+  {
+    "audioref": "Aud123",
+    "imageref": "",
+    "mediaID": 2,
+    "videoref": ""
+  },
+  {
+    "audioref": "",
+    "imageref": "",
+    "mediaID": 3,
+    "videoref": "Vid123"
+  }
+]
+Logging Out
+Logging out is easy, it will invalidate the session associated with that cookie.
+To do so, visit http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/logout in your browser or use curl:

+$ curl http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/logout --cookie newcookies.txt
+This will invalidate the session on the server and the cookie in the file can be deleted.

+Adding Data
+The easiest way to upload data is through the browser by filling out the forms at http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/logs/add and http://ec2-18-221-105-205.us-east-2.compute.amazonaws.com:5000/medias/add.
+These can also be achieved with CURL by using CURL -X POST and making a JSON object that contains the appropriate information.

+Current Active Test Users
+username	password	firstname	lastname	company	role ChrisN	1234!
+Christine	Nolan	Hubbal Finacial	researcher DaveB	1523#	Dave	Borncamp	Ball Corp.	mission control RuthF	9875$	Ruth	Fantastic	Student	public
+Installation Locally or on Server
+MySQL needs to be installed and started.
+I followed this guide to get mysql installed and running on Ubuntu (Linux).

+Once MySQL is installed, we need to install python 3.8.5.
+Install Python 3.8.10

+The commands are:

+sudo apt install python3-pip mysql-server python3.8-venv libmysqlclient-dev default-libmysqlclient-dev

+sudo mysql_secure_installation
+After Python is installed, install the Python packages using:

+python3 -m venv hackathon
+source hackathon/bin/activate
+pip install -r requirements.txt
+Running
+After things have been installed, the server can be started.
+We will need to export the name of the file to run.

+EXPORT FLASK_APP=api
+flask run --host=0.0.0.0
+This will run the Flask API server on the machine, defaulting to port 5000.